- Senior Management

 Spencer Tolliver graduated from Morehouse College with a Bachelor of Arts degree in Psychology.
 After graduation, he accepted the Bess K. Gallard Teaching Fellowship at the Branson School in California, in association with the Multi-Cultural Alliance.
 He continued to work at the Branson School until he became Dean of Students at Gateway High School.
 At Gateway High School, he served as the school’s first Dean, the first Assistant Principal, Athletic Director, and ninth-grade teacher in Humanities.
 From 2001 to 2006, he served as the principal of Youth Chance High School, a private, alternative school for at-risk youth operated by the San Francisco YMCA.
 He also served as the leader of the YMCA’s Public Affairs team and was a member of the SF Workforce Investment Board’s Youth Council.
 During his tenure as principal, Spencer served as a Trustee for the San Francisco Friends School, and from 2006 to 2008, he served as the Associate Head of School.
 In his previous roles at Boys & Girls Clubs of San Francisco, Spencer served as Director of Educational Services, where he lead the organization’s Education Initiative, revitalized the Power Hour program, strengthened the tutoring program, managed the scholarship program and also led Arts and Technology programs.
 He was also one of BGCSF’s Citywide Directors who helped design the space for the new Don Fisher Clubhouse.
 In 2012, Spencer was appointed to be the last Clubhouse Director of Ernest Ingold Clubhouse and the first Clubhouse Director of Don Fisher Clubhouse.
 Although Spencer has many recreational activities he enjoys, the one he refers to above all others is his passion for making barbeque sauce.

-Brian Sauer has been involved in education leadership for nearly two decades in the San Francisco Bay Area.
-He began his career as an SFUSD classroom teacher, where he taught middle and high school courses in Biology and Mathematics.
-Prior to joining BGCSF, Brian was the Program Director at Juma Ventures, A Bay Area social enterprise that provides employment, financial capability skills and academic support to first generation college students.
+Brian Sauer has been involved in education leadership for two decades in the San Francisco Bay Area.
+He began his career as an SFUSD classroom teacher, where he taught middle and high school courses in Biology and Mathematics for ten years.
+Prior to joining BGCSF, Brian worked at Juma Ventures where he built a program to help youth successfully transition to college.
 Brian joined Boys & Girls Clubs of San Francisco in 2015.
 In his role as Director of Citywide Education, Brian is responsible for supporting the development and alignment of academic programs across all sites.
+Academic programs at BGCSF focus on four areas: Early Literacy, STEM, Homework Help/Tutoring and College Prep.
 He received his undergraduate degree from Marquette University and California Teaching Credential from San Francisco State University.

 Debby Machold joined BGCSF in 2004 as the Citywide Director of Behavioral Health Services.
 Debby is responsible for ensuring the social and emotional health of our Club members in the city and at Camp Mendocino.
 She is a Licensed Clinical Social Worker and oversees a small clinical team, who provide individual, group and family therapy to Club members along with case management services.
 Prior to joining BGCSF, Debby was a clinician specializing in addictions, sexual trauma, and crisis intervention.
 Debby also served as a Program Director and Interim Unit Director for a Boys & Girls Club on the east coast.
 Debby holds dual Masters degrees – a Masters of Social Work from University of South Carolina and a Masters of Science in Human and Organizational Systems from Fielding Graduate University.
 In her role, Debby strives to embed support into daily programming and works to reduce the stigma associated with mental health services.
 By building a culture of nurturing and support, she strives to reduce the impacts of trauma and increase resilience of our Club members.
 Additional responsibilities include supporting overall risk management, minimizing the effects of trauma, violence prevention and intervention, supporting staff development and wellness, and infusing the developmental assets throughout BGCSF.